 “Listen to your body!”

 I’m guessing if you’ve been pregnant, and you’ve sought any kind of advice about exercise, you’re raising your hand.
 However, I find that most people have never actually been taught what it means to listen to their body and without that lesson, this advice isn’t so helpful.
 Sometimes, people can be so driven by athletic performance goals or aesthetic goals that they ignore signs and symptoms that their body is on the verge of injury.
 In fact, we’re encouraged do so (“No pain, no gain”, right?).
 We are effectively trained to follow the exact opposite advice (“Just ignore what your body is trying to tell you!”).
 During pregnancy and postpartum, we HAVE to un-train that tendency in order to keep our bodies functioning well for the long-haul.

-Peeing, or leaking of anything else, during exercise
+- Peeing, or leaking of anything else, during exercise

-Pain in your pelvic floor or elsewhere (tailbone, lower back, etc)
+- Pain in your pelvic floor or elsewhere (tailbone, lower back, etc)

-Pressure through your pelvic floor
+- Pressure through your pelvic floor

-Peaking, doming or coning through your abdominal midline.
+- Peaking, doming or coning through your abdominal midline.
 For images of doming and coning during pregnancy (applicable postpartum as well!) visit this post: The Real Deal With Diastasis Recti: What It Is, Why It’s a Problem and What You Can Do About It

 If you experience any of the above symptoms it’s time to take a step back and evaluate your strategies for managing pressure in your abdomen.
 In particular, if you feel like something is falling out of your vagina or you see coning or bulging of your abdomen along your midline, that is a red flag that you need to pause that particular lift or exercise and troubleshoot.

-Brianna Battles offers a stellar piece of advice to athletes in this perinatal chapter: “Listen to the voice you’ve been trained to ignore.”
+One of my mentors, Brianna Battles, offers a stellar piece of advice to athletes in this perinatal chapter: “Listen to the voice you’ve been trained to ignore.”
 If you are second-guessing a movement or exercise during this chapter, listen to that instinct.
 That instinct is trying to protect your body during this time.